Please feel free to comment on my review.

 Rose’s Dad and the Reapers

-Rose saves her dad from being killed and the Doctor becomes angry, as it causes a paradox.
-Not only does it cause a paradox, but it also allows the Reapers to enter and to devour everybody out of time.
+Rose saves her dad from being killed and the Doctor becomes angry, since it causes a paradox.
+Not only does it cause a paradox, but it also allows the Reapers to enter and devour everyone out of time.

 This is a real tear-breaker of an episode that is marvellously written by Paul Cornell.
 Paul would go on to write my favourite ‘Doctor Who’ audio CD, ‘Circular Time’, with the Fifth Doctor and Nyssa in it.